ESm1th/soccer-stats/README.md

             ...
 ```

-Add `.env` file to projects `root` directory and fill it with following variables:
+Add `.env` file to projects `docker` directory and fill it with following variables:
 ```
 MONGO_USERNAME=username  # username that should interact with database MONGO_PASSWORD=password  # password for this username